GIOVRUSSO/Control-Group-Code/On the design of autonomous agents from multiple data sources/readme.txt

+Author of the scripts and figures: Émiland Garrabé (University of Salerno).

-This repository gathers the full-size figures and plots of the PMFs for the sources and target behavior featured in VI of the paper : On the design of autonomous agents from multiple data sources (E. Garrabé, G. Russo).
+This repository gathers the full-size figures and plots of the PMFs for the sources and target behavior featured in Section VI of the work: "On the design of autonomous agents from multiple data sources" by E. Garrabé and G. Russo.

 The files are the following: